99 Bottles of OOP (99BOOP)

 - Avoiding conditionals by obeying the Liskov Substitution Principle

 - Making targeted improvements by reducing Code Smells

 - Manufacturing role-playing objects using Factories

 See independent reviews at goodreads.com.

-Practical Object-Oriented Design in Ruby (POODR) is a programmers tale about how to write object-oriented code.
+Practical Object-Oriented Design: An Agile Primer Using Ruby (POODR) is a programmers tale about how to write object-oriented code.
 It explains object-oriented design (OOD) using realistic, understandable examples.
 POODR is a practical, readable introduction to how OOD can lower your costs and improve your applications.

 POODR will help you: